Burnaby's Award Winning Chiropractor

 In rare instances, after two weeks, your orthotic will still not be comfortable – if this is the case, we can send your orthotic back to our manufacturer for revisions.

-What are the best orthotics for my flat feet?
+What are the best custom orthotics for flat feet?

 For optimal foot biomechanics, you need to have an arch on the medial aspect of both of your feet.